ConderS/ACE_Dashboard/README.md

 # Smart Dashboard

 Finished version.
-See student version for the template students must complete.
+See student version for the template that students must complete.